teambit/docs/docs/getting-started/installing-bit.md

 import QuickGuide from '@site/docs/components/quick-guide.md' import InstallBVMSolution from '@site/docs/components/install/install-bvm-solution.md'

 To use Bit you will need to install it globally.
-You can do this by first installing BVM, a version manger for Bit and then installing Bit.
+You can do this by first installing BVM, a version manager for Bit and then installing Bit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7afMBwj5fR4?start=135" title="Let's Build with Bit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>